wandoelmo/NodeJS_telegram_bot/README.md

-# telegram bot that sends links to Zoom conferences
+# Telegram bot that sends links to Zoom conferences